SPANISH LANGUAGE AND TRANSLATION 1 MOD. 2

 2. Ability to apply knowledge and understanding

-To be able to identify and understand the main pragmatic phenomena (violation of a maxim, inference, etc.); to be able to analyse, from a pragmatic point of view, utterances and oral, written and audiovisual texts in Spanish, differentiating the meaning of the utterance from the speaker's meaning and identifying which communicative act is involved; to be able to identify any differences at a pragmatic level between utterances or communicative interactions in Italian and Spanish.
+To be able to identify and understand the main pragmatic phenomena (violation of a maxim, inference, etc.).
+To be able to analyse, from a pragmatic point of view, utterances and oral, written and audiovisual texts in Spanish, differentiating the meaning of the utterance from the speaker's meaning and identifying which communicative act is involved.
+To be able to identify any differences at a pragmatic level between utterances or communicative interactions in Italian and Spanish.
+To be able to adequately translate short texts, taking into consideration the fundamental elements of pragmatic theories introduced during the lessons.
+To be able to interact in communicative situations at B1+ CEFR level; being able to understand and produce written and oral texts at B1+ CEFR level.

 3. Autonomy of judgement

-To be able to make judgements on the use of pragmatic-communicative strategies and mechanisms in Spanish enunciations and texts based on linguistic reflections; to be able to deepen the study of pragmatics and the relationships between lexicon, grammar and pragmatics in Spanish from a Spanish-Italian translation and contrastive perspective; to be able to find bibliographical sources suggested by the teacher; to be able to implement communicative strategies at B1+ level.
+To be able to make judgements on the use of pragmatic-communicative strategies and mechanisms in Spanish enunciations and texts based on linguistic reflections.
+To be able to deepen the study of pragmatics and the relationships between lexicon, grammar and pragmatics in Spanish from a Spanish-Italian translation and contrastive perspective.
+To be able to find bibliographical sources suggested by the teacher; to be able to implement communicative strategies at B1+ level.

 4. Communicative skills

-To be able to explain at an initial level contrastive differences in pragmatics between Italian and Spanish; to be able to apply the terminology of linguistics to describe pragmatic phenomena in Spanish; to be able to interact in Spanish in communicative situations at B1+ CEFR level; to be able to apply B1+ level language skills to present the issues addressed in the module.
+To be able to explain at an initial level contrastive differences in pragmatics between Italian and Spanish.
+To be able to apply the terminology of linguistics to describe pragmatic phenomena in Spanish.
+To be able to interact in Spanish in communicative situations at B1+ CEFR level.
+To be able to apply B1+ level language skills to present the issues addressed in the module.

 5. Learning ability